basse04/KostalInverterPikoNewGen/org.openhab.binding.kostalinverterpikonewgen/README.md

 # Kostal Inverter Binding Piko New Generation

-Scrapes the web interface of the inverter for the metrics of the supported channels below.
+Scrapes the Web interface of the inverter for the metrics of the supported channels below.
 With opportunities to change selected channels.

 ![Kostal Inverter New Generation](doc/kostalinverter8_5.jpg)